‘You’re Gonna Get Locked Up, Comey,’ Activist Shouts At Ex-FBI Director During Book Signing [Video]

 — Cari Kelemen ???????? (@KelemenCari) April 19, 2018

-Laura Loomer, who rejects the alt-right or far-right labeling and has also shown up at Hillary Clinton book signings in a form of performance art that has become known as being “Loomered,” has also spent time in Las Vegas where she has accused authorities of a coverup in the investigation of the October 1 mass shooting there.
+Laura Loomer, who rejects alt-right or far-right labeling, and has also shown up at Hillary Clinton book signings in a form of performance art that has become known as being “Loomered,” has also spent time in Las Vegas, where she has accused authorities of a coverup in the investigation of the October 1 mass shooting there.

 Watch Loomer Loomer confront James Comey and draw your own conclusions.